varnish/Varnish-Book/varnish_book.rst

    You can then key your cached objects on, for example, product ID or article ID.
    In this way, when you update the price of a certain product or a specific article, you have a key to evict all those objects from the cache.

-   So far, we have discussed *purges* and *bans* as mechanisms for cache invalidation.
+   So far, we have discussed *purges* and *bans* as methods for cache invalidation.
    Two important distinctions between them is that *purges* remove a single object (with its variants), whereas *bans* perform cache invalidation based on matching expressions.
    However, there are cases where none of these mechanisms are optimal.